bonitoo-io/www/src/pages/about/index.md

 ## Who We Are

-Bonitoo is a strong software development and consulting company.
+Bonitoo is a software development and consulting company.
 We are a professional R&D studio that aims to provide end to end software development projects and services.
-Bonitoo builds its services on a strong team of professionals, who who delivered dozens of sucessful software projects around the world.
+Bonitoo builds its services on a strong team of professionals, who delivered dozens of sucessful software projects around the world.

 The team strengths are harmony, ability to maintain high engineering standards, quick insight into the technologies, and multi-year experience in product